Freelance writers come from all walks of life. Few of us knew as youngsters this is what we’d do for a living.

 Bottom line of our 30 Days or Less to Freelance Writing Success review: Gina Horkey knows what it takes to launch a freelancing career from scratch, and she laid out the blueprint in 30DOL.

 Following the action steps in the course will almost certainly get you freelance writing work.
-The course might be a bit too comprehensive for side hustlers, but it’s well worth it if you’re ready to make writing your full-time job.
+This online writing course might be a bit too comprehensive for side hustlers, but it’s well worth it if you’re ready to make writing your full-time job.
+It also makes a great gift for writers you might know who are serious about growing their careers.

 This post contains affiliate links.
 That means if you purchase through our links, you’re supporting The Write Life — and we thank you for that!